 Federation and the Royal Visit

 Before Mathieson left Victoria, there were two functions he would not miss.
 The first was the meeting of the ANZ Railway Commissioners, which he had helped establish.
-It was held at the Administrative Offices in Spencer Street from Thursday 2nd to Monday 6th May, and was preceded by an Officers Conference, with Woodroffe elected Chairman.
+It was held at the Administrative Offices in Spencer Street from Thursday 2nd to Monday 6th May 1901, and was preceded by an Officers Conference, with Woodroffe elected Chairman.
 There was a new realisation that now the colonies were federated, there was a need to unify systems as a precursor to further co-operation.

 Three days after the Commissioners dispersed, the Duke of Cornwall and York, the future King George V, opened the first Commonwealth Parliament at a gala ceremony in Melbourne’s Exhibition Building.
-The visit of the Duke and Duchess in Victoria required a Royal Train for country visits, and Mathieson was busy with his heads of branches galvanising resources to guarantee a flawless and highly impressive operation.
+The visit of the Duke and Duchess to Victoria required a Royal Train for their country visits, and Mathieson was busy with his Heads of Branches galvanising resources to guarantee a flawless and highly impressive operation.

-In 1899 these cars were extensively altered internally, ‘Perseverance’ becoming the ‘Inspection’ car for the Commissioners tour train (replacing the ‘Victoria’ car), and ‘Enterprise’ becoming a new State car for the use of the Governor.
+In 1899 these cars were extensively altered internally, ‘Perseverance’ becoming the ‘Inspection’ car for the Commissioners tour train (replacing the ‘Victoria’ car), and ‘Enterprise’ becoming a new State car for use by the Governor.
 Anticipating a Royal Visit, the two short State cars designed in 1880 by Mirls were joined on a bogie underframe and named ‘Edinburgh’.
-A cosmetic makeover was sufficient for these cars, and also the old Governor’s car, which had been made at Newport in for Lord Hopetoun in 1894.
+A cosmetic makeover was sufficient for these cars, and also the old Governor’s car, which had been made at Newport for Lord Hopetoun in 1894.
 It was renamed ‘York’ for the Duke’s visit.

-The following Monday Fitzpatrick, now Deputy Commissioner, presented an illuminated address from the whole service and a diamond ring for Mrs. Mathieson, and the Chief Accountant and Secretary gave group photographs of their staff.
-That afternoon the Locomotive Engine Drivers’ and Firemen’s Association entertained him at Finley’s Hotel.
-A most extraordinary banquet was then held on Monday evening at the Melbourne Town Hall, hosted by the Mayor of Melbourne, with many leading dignitaries attending, not least the Lieutenant Governor, Sir John Madden.
+The following Monday Fitzpatrick, now Deputy Commissioner, presented an illuminated address from the whole service and a diamond ring for Mrs. Mathieson.
+The Chief Accountant and Secretary gave group photographs of their staff.
+That afternoon the Locomotive Engine Drivers’ and Firemen’s Association entertained Mathieson at Finley’s Hotel.
+Finally, a most extraordinary banquet was then held on Monday evening at the Melbourne Town Hall, hosted by the Mayor of Melbourne, with many leading dignitaries attending, not least the Lieutenant Governor, Sir John Madden.
 In his speech, Madden made some perceptive remarks about Mathieson’s administration.

-‘…had come when things were looking very hopeless for the railways of Victoria.
+‘[Mathieson] had come when things were looking very hopeless for the railways of Victoria.
 He had undertaken to rescue us from our difficulties, and be had succeeded.… Mr. Mathieson’s administration had been so clean that even the breath of rumour – the lying jade that was never absent from our midst – had been unable for a moment to suggest anything against him or to his discredit.
 There were some who believed that the railways could be managed on some other principles than those followed by Mr. Mathieson, but he (Sir John) hoped that they would never be given a trial’.

 Mathieson’s last official duty was earlier that day when he accompanied the Governor-General, Lord Hopetoun, on an inspection of the Royal Train.
 His Excellency was ‘extremely well pleased with its appointments’ and a few minutes later presented Mathieson to the Duke and Duchess before they boarded for their trip to Ballarat.
-Next day, after all the farewells and before boarding the Orizba, he made a final visit to the Railways offices to say good-bye, ‘not only to the heads of branches, but to all he could find, even to the veriest junior…he seemed to be very much affected.’
+Next day, after all the farewells and before boarding the Orizba, Mathieson made a final visit to the Railways offices to say good-bye, ‘not only to the heads of branches, but to all he could find, even to the veriest junior…he seemed to be very much affected.’

 The ship berthed at Fremantle for four days, during which Mathieson may well have met Richard Speight, who was already unwell, and was to die four months later.
 Speight had once turned down an offer from the Midland Railway Company to return as their General Manager, but it is evidence of the high regard that that the Midland held for the Victorian Railways that for a second time they sought their man from Melbourne.

 The Royal Train

 At Mathieson’s farewell banquet in the Town Hall, Senator O’Connor, harking back to the first intercolonial link at Albury in 1883, remarked that the ‘railways of Australia had made federation possible.
 It was to them, more than to any one other cause, that we owed that intimate relationship of business, and those very links which had drawn the states together, which formed the basis of federation, and which made that basis firm, solid, and enduring.’

 The very next day the truth of O’Connor’s speech was starkly demonstrated.
 The arrangements for the next stage of the Royal Visit were is disarray, and the railways came to the rescue.
-The Duke and Duchess were to leave Victoria and sail to Brisbane aboard the ‘Ophir’, but an outbreak of plague had closed the Port of Brisbane.
-In four days the Victorian, NSW and Queensland railways had to hurriedly mobilise their resources to provide three Royal Trains (one for each track gauge), .
+The Duke and Duchess were to leave Victoria and sail to Brisbane aboard the ‘Ophir’, but an outbreak of plague had closed the Port of Brisbane!
+In four days the Victorian, NSW and Queensland railways had to hurriedly mobilise their resources to provide three Royal Trains (one for each track gauge).

 On Saturday 18th May, Their Royal Highnesses left Government House and made their way to Port Melbourne to board the Royal Train, which an E class tank engine took to Flinders Street.
-While it detached the splendidly turned out AA538 quickly coupled to the other end and drew them away, across the viaduct to Spencer Street, where after a brief stop they departed for Albury.
+While it detached the splendidly turned out AA 538 quickly coupled to the other end and drew them away, across the viaduct to Spencer Street, where after a brief stop they departed for Albury.

 Despite a pilot engine proceeding 15 minutes ahead of the Royal Train to ensure the line was safe, some 630 men had been deployed along the route, each about a quarter mile from the other, to guarantee no interference with the track.
 In New South Wales, 2,300 men were deployed at short notice for the same purpose as their Royal Train made its way from the Victorian to the Queensland border!
 A few days earlier when the Duke had travelled overnight to Sale for a day’s shooting, the way was marked by the camp-fires of lonely platelayers posted as pickets every quarter mile.

-- The Argus, Monday 22 November 1897, p.
-7; Tuesday 23 November 1897, p.
+- Argus, 22 November 1897, p.
+7; 23 November 1897, p.
 5.

-The Age, Monday 22 November 1897, p.
+Age, 22 November 1897, p.
 6. ↑

-- The Argus, Wednesday 2 February 1898, p.
+- Argus, 2 February 1898, p.
 5.

-The Age, Tuesday 1 February 1898, p.
+Age, 1 February 1898, p.
 5; Monday 21 February 1898, p.
 5.

-The Bendigo Independent, Thursday 3 February 1898, p.
+Bendigo Independent, 3 February 1898, p.
 3.

-The Advocate, Saturday 5 February 1898, p.
-7-8.
+Advocate, 5 February 1898, pp. 7-8.

-The Sydney Morning Herald, Thursday 3 February 1898, p.
-5; Friday 4 February 1898, p.
-5; Saturday 5 February 1898, p.
-8; Monday 7 February 1898, p.
-5.; Tuesday 8 February 1898, p.
-5; Thursday 10 February 1898, p.
-5; Thursday 17 February 1898, p.
-5; Thursday 24 February 1898, p.
+Sydney Morning Herald, 3 February 1898, p.
+5; 4 February 1898, p.
+5; 5 February 1898, p.
+8; 7 February 1898, p.
+5.; 8 February 1898, p.
+5; 10 February 1898, p.
+5; 17 February 1898, p.
+5; 24 February 1898, p.
 5. The reports in the SMH are a good precis of the situation.

-The Australasian, Saturday 5 March 1898, p.
+Australasian, 5 March 1898, p.
 11. Mentions the term ‘Red Tuesday’. ↑

-- Stephen J. Pyne.
-Burning Bush: a fire history of Australia. p.
-240-244. ↑
+- Stephen J. Pyne, Burning Bush: a fire history of Australia, New York, 1991, pp. 240-244. ↑

-- Ash Wednesday 1983/ ↑
+- See:- Ash Wednesday Bushfires 1983/ ↑

 - A new terminal was not completed at Spencer Street until 1962. ↑